How to get over a crush

 When that’s the case, it can be a real challenge to get over someone who does not have feelings for you.
 With some hurdles and setbacks along the way, this journey will keep you stumbling.
 However, in most cases, it is just the right track to take if you see no real future or potential relationship with this person.

-Counseling psychologist Mr. Amjad Ali Mohammad (MSc Psychology, PG Diploma in Guidance and Counseling and Diploma in Community Mental Health for Psychologists), who specializes in innovative, scientific and systematic approaches in areas of health, education, relationship and occupation counseling, is here to help us understand some important tricks of the trade in this regard.
-How to stop crushing on a guy, you asked?
-Here are some expert backed practical tips:
+Counseling psychologist Amjad Ali Mohammad (MSc Psychology, PG Diploma in Guidance and Counseling and Diploma in Community Mental Health for Psychologists), who specializes in innovative, scientific, and systematic approaches in areas of health, education, relationship, and occupational counseling, is here to help us understand some important tricks of the trade in this regard.

 18 Practical Tips To Get Over A Crush